jbech-linaro/janncy/README.md

 $ ./install.sh -v
 ```

-## Run
+## Compile janncy
 `janncy` leverage the `scons` build tool to compile and link binaries, so all
 build related configuration takes place in the `SConstruct` file.
 Depending on
-how you installed the necessary packages you run it slightly different.
+how you installed the necessary packages you will have to run it slightly
+different.

 **Python dependencies installed to the OS**
 ```bash